Skip to main content

 The most important practical consideration for teachers is timing.
 Because the Burgundy Book ties resignation deadlines to school term dates, a teacher who decides to leave mid-term may find they are contractually obliged to stay until the end of the following term.
 For example, a teacher who decides to resign in November has already missed the 31 October deadline for leaving at Christmas, and must therefore either negotiate an early release with the school or serve notice until 30 April.

 Early planning is therefore essential.
 Teachers who are considering leaving their post should check their contract to confirm which collective agreement applies (Burgundy Book or alternative terms) and identify the next resignation deadline.
-Using this resignation letter template at the correct time ensures compliance with the contractual notice period and avoids any potential claim by the school for breach of contract.
+Using this resignation letter template at the correct time confirms compliance with the contractual notice period and avoids any potential claim by the school for breach of contract.

 A formal resignation letter is also required in situations such as: a teacher taking maternity or paternity leave who decides not to return; a teacher who has accepted a new position and needs to give their current school written notice; a teacher who is leaving due to ill health (in which case HR and occupational health advice should also be sought); or a teacher who is retiring (in which case the Teachers' Pension Scheme should also be notified).